Donders-Institute/bidscoin/README.md

     usage: bidsmapper.py [-h] [-a] rawfolder bidsfolder [bidsmapper]

-    Creates a bidsmap.yaml config file that maps the information from the data to the BIDS modalities and BIDS labels (see also [bidsmapper.yaml] and [bidsmapper.py]).
+    Creates a bidsmap.yaml config file that maps the information from the data to the BIDS modalities and BIDS labels (see also [bidsmapper.yaml] and [bidstrainer.py]).
-    You can edit the bidsmap file before passing it to [bidscoiner.py] which uses it to cast the datasets into the BIDS folder structure
+    You can edit the bidsmap file before passing it to [bidscoiner.py] which uses it to cast the datasets into BIDS folders

     positional arguments:
       rawfolder        The source folder containing the raw data in